Google Maps Is Going to Piss Off the Cops With Its Latest Update

 Advertisement

-They’re neat features, if the Google-owned navigation app Waze is any indication, the tech giant may see some pushback from law enforcement.
+They’re neat features, but if the Google-owned navigation app Waze is any indication, the tech giant may see some pushback from law enforcement.
 Earlier this year, CBS New York obtained a cease and desist letter sent by the NYPD to Google over Waze alerts for DWI checkpoints.
 That letter, which can be read in full here, claimed that sharing information about the checkpoints with the app’s users “is irresponsible since it only serves to aid impaired and intoxicated drivers to evade checkpoints and encourage reckless driving.”

 At the time, a Google spokesperson told Gizmodo in a statement that the company “believe[s] that informing drivers about upcoming speed traps allows them to be more careful and make safer decisions when they’re on the road.”
 And it looks like Google is now making those alerts accessible to its wider users on iOS and Android.
 According to TechCrunch, Google uses both “authoritative feeds” in addition to user reports for its alerts.